Guest Author - Susan D. Bates

 If you are interested in conducting an informational interview you will need to identify a professional in your field of interest to interview.
 Finding a professional to interview can be a challenge for many students because they are not certain where to look for contacts.
-Below is a list of methods for identifying professionals, or referrals to professionals, who may be willing to participate in an informational interview.
+Below is a list of methods for identifying professionals who may be willing to participate in an informational interview.

 Friends and Family

 One great way to find referrals of professionals is to ask friends and family.
 Ask all of your friends and family if they know anyone who works in the career field you are interested in investigating.
 When you contact the professional to request an interview state who referred you.